Updated: Oct 6

 I never would have imagined the super anxious person I used to be could be in the front seat of teaching people how to be calm and quiet their minds.
 But we teach best from what we learn and experience first hand, don't we?
 I have it all thanks to my yoga practice.
 I am still anxious at times over slightest things.
 Anxiety is not something we cultivate or habitualize, it is also genetic and hereditary.
 But we all have the power to change this.
 With my yoga practice, I am in better control of my anxiety way more than before.

 First with noticing how I feel and the breath is the powerful tool to practice this.
 By noticing our breaths and separating us away from the stressful situation, we will become more grounded and calm.
 With just a few minutes of deep breathing or alternate nostril breathing (which we often teach in class), we will gain focus, balance and mental clarity then when we look at the stressful situation that has made us anxious and nervous, we will be more responsive to it rather than reactive to it.
 Nowadays, I am still anxious, but I am able to catch myself being anxious and realize that I have the power to change how I feel about the stress triggering event with one simple step: connecting with my breath.

 The physical exercise- Asana

 Like any physical exercise, our asana practice helps us to release feel-good hormones like dopamine, seratonine and endorphines.
 They help to shift our energy, elevate our moods and increase our sense of total wellbeing and happiness.
 Ever feel so good after exercising?
 We all have to thank our feel-good hormones for this.

-They also boost your self-esteem, trigger our positive motions and feelings.
+They also boost your self-esteem, trigger our positive emotions and feelings.
 They help you to sleep better.
 When you sleep well and feeling happy, your mental state is naturally heightened and improved.